influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/feature-support.md

 {{% note %}}
 #### Cardinality metaqueries

-With the InfluxDB IOx storage engine, series cardinality is no longer a limiting factor for database performance.
+With the InfluxDB 3.0 storage engine, series cardinality is no longer a limiting factor for database performance.
 Cardinality-related metaqueries will likely not be supported with the IOx storage engine.